rtacconi16/first-spring-project/README.md

   Controllers are responsible for mapping incoming HTTP requests to specific methods or functions in your application code based on the request's URL and HTTP method (e.g., GET, POST, PUT, DELETE).

+  Controllers route traffic where it's supposed to go.

 **What is a service?**

   Services encapsulate the business logic of an application.
 They contain methods that perform specific operations, manipulate data, and implement the core functionality of the application.